-For residential off-site visits, a form will be completed by parents giving a member of staff permission to administer medicines.
-A member of staff will be designated to administer the medicine and make arrangements for its safekeeping.
+2.5 For residential visits, a form will be completed by parents giving a member of staff permission to administer medicines.
+A trained member of staff will be designated to administer the medicine and make arrangements for its safekeeping.
+Main School staff receive training via the Administration of Medication Guidance for Staff in-house booklet.